sst/guide/_chapters/load-secrets-from-env-yml.md

   # Our stage is based on what is passed in when running serverless
   # commands.
 Or fallsback to what we have set in the provider section.
   stage: ${opt:stage, self:provider.stage}
+  # Set the table name here so we can use it while testing locally
+  tableName: ${self:custom.stage}-notes
   # Set our DynamoDB throughput for prod and all other non-prod stages.
   tableThroughputs:
     prod: 5